AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

 ## Limitations {#limitations}

+Not all PWA features are available for AEM Sites.
+These are a few notable limitations.

-* A user must browse the page at least once before it becomes cached offline.
+* A user must browse the page at least once before it is cached offline.
-* Pages are not automatically synched or updated if the suer is not using the app.
+* Pages are not automatically synched or updated if the user is not using the app.